 A full accounting of these beat notes requires a painstaking combinatorial analysis of any three frequencies among the N channels present.
-Interested readers may consult an Application note published by Matrix Test Equipments Inc., a company which specializes in test equipments for multi-channel testing purpose [168].
+Interested readers may consult an Application note published by Matrix Test Equipments Inc., a company which specializes in test equipments for multichannel testing purpose [168].

-A.2.2 Composite Second Order Intermodulation (CSO) Distortion
+A.2.2 Composite Second-Order Intermodulation (CSO) Distortion

-While CTB's are a result of beating of three primary notes (two or more of which can be identical) due to a third order nonlinearity.
-Composite Second Order distortion (CSO) is a result of two, say $f_A$ , $f_B$ (can be identical) carriers experiencing a second order non-linearity.
-An argument similar to the third order distortion can be made here.
+While CTBs are a result of beating of three primary notes (two or more of which can be identical) due to a third-order nonlinearity.
+Composite second-order (CSO) distortion is a result of two, say f_A , f_B (can be identical) carriers experiencing a second-order nonlinearity.
+An argument similar to the third-order distortion can be made here.

-Suffice to say that, for a 100 channel transmission system the number of second and third order terms falling on any given channel can run into thousands.
+Suffice to say that for a 100 channel transmission system the number of secondand third-order terms falling on any given channel can run into thousands.
 This then translates into a two-tone intermodulation requirement of -60 to 70 dB range in order for CTB and CSO requirements to be met, as laser transmitter products serving the CATV industry do [169, 170].

 Based on the theoretical and experimental results of Chap.
 3 it is evident that, fundamentally, distortions (of any type) are most severe at around the intrinsic relaxation frequency of the laser, and thus suppressing the resonance can lead to a reduction in the IM levels.
-Further considerations must be taken into account to allow for effects due to device imperfections, such as thermal effects, or carrier leakage from the lasing region - the former usually not a factor at frequencies above tens of MHz's.
-These device imperfections are mitigated most cost-effectively by using (calibrated) external nonlinear circuit elements at the input to the laser transmitter as compensators, as routinely practiced in present day commercial high performance CATV laser transmitter products .
+Further considerations must be taken into account to allow for effects due to device imperfections, such as thermal effects or carrier leakage from the lasing region - the former is usually not a factor at frequencies above tens of MHz's.
+These device imperfections are mitigated most cost-effectively by using (calibrated) external nonlinear circuit elements at the input to the laser transmitter as compensators, as routinely practiced in present day commercial highperformance CATV laser transmitter products.
 Intrinsic nonlinear distortions related to relaxation oscillation resonance are frequency dependent, as explained in Chap.
-3, and thus are more difficult to mitigate by means of pre-distortion.
+3, and thus are more difficult to mitigate by means of predistortion.
 These fundamental laser modulation distortions can only be dealt with effectively by pushing the relaxation oscillation resonance to as high a frequency as possible, away from the signal transmission bands.
-Thus, developments in high speed lasers like those described in Part I of this book can lead to concomitant improvements in fundamental linearity in direct modulation of laser diodes.
+Thus, developments in high-speed lasers like those described in Part I of this book can lead to concomitant improvements in fundamental linearity in direct modulation of laser diodes.
+A.3 Graphical Illustrations of RF Signals